A world class design school with a strong future vision

 Teaching at SID starts from a place of caring.
 Our objective is not so much to focus on content, or even on skills, but rather to help the development of our students into strong, confident, and successful leaders.
 Faculty are encouraged to see students as colleagues from day one, to understand that we are working together to make a new world.

 Design projects are based on real-world problems and contemporary issues.
 Students learn how to use cutting-edge technology to develop their creative ideas and produce functional and inspiring solutions.
+An immersive environment allows our interior design students to absorb the terminology, marketplace and professional issues of practice, while an experiential curriculum emphasizes both studio and workshop to stimulate creativity, experimentation, problem solving and innovation.

 Student develop your expertise in advanced design software including 3D rendering, virtual reality and environmental simulation.
 SID makes use of a world-leading digital fabrication facility as well as traditional woodworking shops, ceramics facilities, and a materials library specifically curated for interior design.